TavariAgent/Py-TokenGate/quick-proof.md

 # Quick-Proof: Base TokenGate Architecture

-*"Threading and Asyncio, unified through token managed execution."*

 ---

 ## Scope
-This example demonstrates the base TokenGate building blocks without Guard House, launcher/web flow, or token interception patterns.
-The goal is to show that ordinary Python functions can be scheduled as token-managed operations, that CPU-centric and I/O-centric workloads can be coordinated together, and that execution remains observable.
+This example demonstrates the base of TokenGate and what it does
+without Guard House, launcher/web flow, or token interception
+patterns.
+The goal is to show that ordinary Python functions
+can be scheduled as token-managed operations, that CPU-centric
+and I/O-centric workloads can be coordinated together, and that
+execution remains observable.

 ### Claims